Mayoral elections in South Bend, Indiana: Democratic primary

-Roger Parent won the Democrat primary.
+Roger Parent won the Democratic primary.

 Parent won roughly 6,500 votes.
 The runner-up was St. Joseph County engineer William J. Richardson, who lost to Parent by a roughly 800 vote margin.
-Third-place finisher was George E. Herendeen, who had roughly 1,400 less votes than Parent had received.
-Fourth place finisher was Mary Chris Adams, who received roughly 1,800 less votes than Parent had received.
+Third-place finisher was George E. Herendeen, who had roughly 1,400 fewer votes than Parent had received.
+Fourth place finisher was Mary Chris Adams, who received roughly 1,800 fewer votes than Parent had received.

 Parent had been the front-runner since launching his campaign.
 His strategy placed strong hoes on winning the vote in his own city council district.

 Republican primary

 H. Chris Overgaard was unopposed in the Republican mayoral primary, receiving roughly only 2,100 votes, which was described by Jack Colwell of the South Bend Tribune as a record-low for the number of votes to be cast in a South Bend mayoral Republican primary in "modern political history".
 In fact, at only 2,264, the turnout in the city's overall Republican primaries were also described as a record-low for modern-time Republican municipal primaries in the city.